spekarchik/EnchantOnce/MOD_README.md

 - Both items must be **completely intact** (no damage).
 - Output: a copy with the **same enchantments**.
 - **XP cost:** 25 levels.

 ---

+### ⚖️ Vanilla Enchantment Combination Change
+The vanilla enchantment level increase mechanic has been intentionally disabled.

+In vanilla Minecraft, combining two enchanted books or items with the same enchantment level increases the resulting enchantment level.
+This behavior makes sense in vanilla, because enchanted books and items are effectively **single-use** and cannot be duplicated.

+**EnchantOnce** introduces the ability to **duplicate enchanted books and clone enchanted items**.
+Without adjusting vanilla behavior, this would allow players to reach maximum enchantment levels simply by repeatedly cloning and combining items.

+To preserve balance and prevent enchantment scaling:
+- Combining two books with the same enchantment level **no longer increases** the resulting enchantment level.
+- The highest existing level is preserved instead.

+This change is intentional and required for compatibility with the mod’s duplication mechanics.

+---

+### 🔻 Downgrade Enchanted Books (Flint)
+Lower enchantment levels on enchanted books using **Flint**.

+- Place an **enchanted book** in the left anvil slot and **Flint** in the right.
+- All **non-curse** enchantments have their level decreased by **1**.
+- Enchantments that reach their **minimum level** are removed.
+- *Curse* enchantments are **never modified**.
+- If no enchantment can be downgraded, the operation is cancelled.

+**Cost:**
+- **XP:** 1 level
+- **Material:** 1 Flint

+This provides a controlled way to adjust enchantment strength without relying on random rerolling or grindstone abuse.

+---